ToF-/Domain/README.md

 $ program1 empty.csv

 ```
-None of these conditions is adequately managed, which means that given certain inputs, some of the functions will not return a value, and the program will halt.
+None of these conditions is adequately managed.
+This means that given certain inputs some of the functions will not return a value and the program will halt.
 Let's change this.

 ## Program #2: responding to failure conditions
 ### Partial and total functions

 We want to deal with failure conditions in a graceful way.
-Our program should not stop abruptly with a strange message like *"empty list"* or *"no parse"*, but instead print a clear diagnostic, and possibly propose a way for the user to remedy the problem.
+Our program should not stop abruptly with a strange message like *"empty list"* or *"no parse"*.
+Instead it should print a clear diagnostic and possibly propose a way for the user to remedy the problem.

 What parts of the program should change?
 Well, every part where the program calls a function that is not *total*.
 A function is said to be total if it returns a value for each possible value of its argument.

 The function `head`, used in the expression `content <- readFile (head args)` is not total and could halt the program with an *"empty list"* message.
-The function `read` is also partial: it will halt the program if the string its supposed to convert into a value is not correct.
+The function `read` is also partial: it will halt the program if the string it is supposed to convert into a value is not correct.

 On the other hand, the function:
 ```haskell